AlbertoBonfiglio/FSND_Capstone/backend/readme.md

 6. Create new roles for:
    - Admin
      - can perform all actions on all users and can hard delete data from the database.
 This role is assigned manually in the Auth0 console.
-     - assign all permissions to this user.
+     - assign all permissions to this role.
    - User
      - can perform all actions on robots and data he or she owns.
 Attempting to alter data using another user id results in an 'Unauthorized' error.
      - cannot hard delete data.
 Even if the hard flag is attached to the url query, the API will just soft delete the data by setting the status flag to 'deleted'.
-     - assign all permissions EXCEPT for `get:users` to this user.
+     - assign all permissions EXCEPT for `get:users` to this role.
 7. Navigate to the Actions tab in the Auth0 console and select Flows and then Login.
 Add a custom action and copy/paste the code from [action.js](../Auth0/actions.js).
-This will add a default user role to a user if none is assigned, and the user roles and permissions to the auth token.
+This will add a default user role to a user if none is assigned.
+It will also add the user roles and permissions to the authorization token returned when a user signs up.
 Don't forget to add `domain`, `clientId`, and `clientSecret` and their respective values to the Action secrets.
 8. Test your endpoints with [Postman](https://getpostman.com).
+   - Use the samples ones already configured in postman, or
-   - Register 2 users - assign the Admin role to one and User role to the other.
+   - Register 2 users and assign the Admin role to one and User role to the other.
    - Auth0 needs to be configured with a default directory for the call to oauth/token to retrieve the access token to work
    - Import the postman collection `./backend/Tankrover.postman_collection.json`
    - Right-clicking the collection folder for admin and user, modify the admin token and user token to use the admin and user email and passwords to receive and store the auth token used in the scripts for testing.
    - Run the collection.
+   - Remember to clean up the database if you need to run the entire collection again.

 ### Setup the Database